gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} is a method for application-layer protection of the Constrained Application Protocol (CoAP) {{RFC7252}}, using CBOR Object Signing and Encryption (COSE) {{RFC8152}} and enabling end-to-end security of CoAP payload and options.

-As described in {{I-D.ietf-core-oscore-groupcomm}}, OSCORE may be used also to protect CoAP group communication over IP multicast {{RFC7390}}.
-This relies on a Group Manager entity, which is responsible for managing an OSCORE group, where members exchange CoAP messages secured with OSCORE.
-In particular, the Group Manager coordinates the join process of new group members and can be responsible for multiple groups.
+As described in {{I-D.ietf-core-oscore-groupcomm}}, OSCORE may be used to protect CoAP group communication over IP multicast {{RFC7390}}.
+This relies on a Group Manager, which is responsible for managing an OSCORE group, where members exchange CoAP messages secured with OSCORE.
+The Group Manager can be responsible for multiple groups, coordinates the join process of new group members, and is entrusted with the distribution and renewal of group keying material.

+This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines a method to:

+* Authorize a node to join an OSCORE group, and provide it with the group keying material to communicate with other group members.

+* Provide updated keying material to group members upon request.

+* Renew the group keying material and distribute it to the OSCORE group (rekeying) upon changes in the group membership.

-This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines how a client joins an OSCORE group through a resource server acting as Group Manager.
-The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.
-Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}} for provisioning keying material in group communication scenarios.
+A client node joins an OSCORE group through a resource server acting as Group Manager.
+The joining process relies on an Access Token, which is bound to a proof-of-possession key and authorizes the client to access a specific join resource at the Group Manager.

+Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}} for provisioning and renewing keying material in group communication scenarios.

 In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE.
 These include also possible forthcoming profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.